mclear-teaching-projects/phil971-kant-rational-agency/content/assignments/week4.md

 ## Readings {#readings}

--   Kant (most of these are the same as last week)
+-   Kant (these are the same as last week)
     -   _Groundwork of the Metaphysics of Morals_: part II, 4:412-4:414; part III, 4:446-9
     -   _[Review of Schultz](/materials/readings/kant-review-schulz.pdf)_
         -   Read the whole thing, but focus on the argument starting from the first full